AlexWiebe/Outsourced-Biodiversity-Loss/README.md

 ## Overview

 There are four main components to this analysis.
-All scripts noted below can be found in the /scripts/ folder of this repository, and are run using R v4.3.
+All scripts noted below can be found in the /scripts/ folder of this repository.

 ### 1. Data cleaning